 - Organized transportation to 47 conferences, seminars, and conventions per quarter

 - Liaised between CEO and subordinates/clients to ensure optimal use of her time

 6. Add resume keywords to each resume section

 Resume keywords are the skills and qualities hiring managers say they’re looking for in the job posting.

-Once you’ve found some, they can go in your skills section, work history, and resume summary.
+Use specific, tailored keywords throughout your skills section, work history, and resume summary.
 While you should use them wherever appropriate, don’t stuff your resume with keywords.